One Person Companyregistration in India.

 - iii.

-Provisions allowing the OPC to be converted to a Pvt Ltd or Public Ltd voluntarily at any time, without crossing any threshold.
+Built-in clauses that let the OPC be converted into a Pvt Ltd or Public Ltd at any time, without having to amend the Articles separately.

 Shares and capital

-As with any company, capital sits in two layers.
-Authorised capital is the ceiling fixed in the MoA — the maximum the OPC can issue.
-Paid-up capital is what is actually issued to the sole member and paid for.
-The two need not match.
+An OPC's capital sits in two layers.
+Authorised capital is the ceiling set in the founding document — the maximum number of shares the company is allowed to issue.
+Paid-up capital is what has actually been issued to you and paid for.
+The two don't have to match — most OPCs keep paid-up well below the authorised ceiling, so there's room to issue more shares later without amending the document.

-What you gain, and what it costs you
+What you get, and what you give up

-An OPC gives a single founder access to limited liability and a separate legal entity — without the need for a co-founder.
-The closest single-founder alternative, sole proprietorship, gives no liability protection and no separate identity.
+An OPC gives a solo founder limited liability and a separate legal identity without needing a co-founder.
+The closest alternative for one person — a sole proprietorship — gives neither.

 And the trade-offs, honestly